What is Post Traumatic Stress Disorder (PTSD)?

 Post Traumatic Stress Disorder (PTSD) is a serious type of anxiety caused by an extremely stressful event or series of events.
-People who suffer from PTSD are looking for a method to treat their symptoms, and unfortunately, many people experience only limited benefit after trying various therapies and medication.
+Most people who suffer from PTSD are looking for an effective way to treat their symptoms, but unfortunately, many sufferers experience only limited benefit after trying various therapies and medication.

 If more health professionals were aware of neurofeedback, it would be one of the primary treatments for PTSD.
-Training with neurofeedback is so effective with severe PTSD that there are many cases in which professionals and patients have reported that the neurofeedback helped someone with PSTD “get their life back”.
+Training with neurofeedback is so effective for severe PTSD that in many cases, professionals and patients have reported that neurofeedback helped someone with PSTD “get their life back”.
 Psychiatrists, psychotherapists, and other mental health professionals around the world have achieved success for their patients with PTSD using neurofeedback training.

 Mirjana Askovic, a therapist in Sydney, Australia, worked in a hospital treating traumatized war refugees.
 Askovic found that standard therapies offered little results with these patients.
 After hearing about neurofeedback, she asked the hospital for permission to learn how to do neurofeedback training and to use it with her patients.
 With their consent, she began to learn neurofeedback and treat her patients with brain training.